Product

 There are different approaches and several other considerations that can be taken into account when calculating the growth rates of a company.
 For example, experts suggest starting the math with a company’s expenses and checking “key ratios” such as the operating profit margin and the “headcount per client” (i.e., the number of employees per client).

 Other rules of thumb include doubling cost estimations for advertising and tripling estimations for legal and insurance costs, as these categories often incur hidden expenses or vary from provider to provider.
 In addition, you can monitor customer service time to give a starting point for estimating future labor costs as the business grows.
-It is also suggested that you calculate a conservative growth rate and an aggressive growth rate to provide to investors.
+It is also suggested that you calculate conservative and aggressive growth rates to provide to investors.

-Other considerations that should be taken into account when determining a growth rate include the retention rate, marketing techniques and their efficacy, product seasonality, and the stage of company expansion.
+Other considerations that should be considered when determining a growth rate include the retention rate, marketing techniques and their efficacy, product seasonality, and the stage of company expansion.
 Any one of these, or a combination thereof, could affect the growth rate.

 It is also important to keep in mind that…